(Correct as of November 24 2022)

 Hygiene & cleaning at the venue

-We all need to follow common sense measures, washing our hands or using the hand sanitiser provided at the venue regularly and catching any coughs and sneezes in a tissue or the crook of your arm.
+We should all follow common sense measures, washing our hands or using the hand sanitiser provided at the venue regularly and catching any coughs and sneezes in a tissue or the crook of your arm.

 In addition to the daily cleaning, the toilets and high touch points such as lift buttons and bannisters around the venue are regularly sanitised whilst we are open.
 We also clean thoroughly between each audience attending an event.